 D PP teacher will support pupils to attain a GDS in maths by the end of KS1.
 Pupils have already been targeted to make accelerated progress and to move some Middle Prior Attainers to High.
 Review of work in books and assessment shows that those pupils targeted for accelerated progress are on track to do so.
-PP lead and MSL Half termly E Development of a PP and SEND proforma that supports the development of an agreed set of basic skills specific to each year group Some PP pupils are hindered in making progress by their SEND needs .47% of PP children are currently on the SEND register.
+PP lead and MSL Half termly F. Development of a PP and SEND proforma that supports the development of an agreed set of basic skills specific to each year group Some PP pupils are hindered in making progress by their SEND needs .47% of PP children are currently on the SEND register.
 Steps for learning are seen to be broken down by teachers into manageable and achievable units, in books and during lesson time.
-Teachers use the pro-forma as evidence to demonstrate improvement in outcomes in pupil progress meetings PP coordinator Half termly F Yr 6 classes streamed, with the PP teacher supporting maths lessons.
+Teachers use the pro-forma as evidence to demonstrate improvement in outcomes in pupil progress meetings PP coordinator Half termly G. Yr 6 classes streamed, with the PP teacher supporting literacy and maths lessons.
 SEND teacher to provide another additional adult.
-Motivation of some boys is an issue - particularly those Middle Prior attainers.
 Introduction of Gamification for this class, to increase engagement through rewards and competition.
-Current Y6 PP progress, from the end of KS1 starting point, across KS2 has been too slow.
-Those Middle Prior Attainers make rapid progress in Yr 6 and attain their predicted PAG score.
-Monitoring of books and test outcomes.
+Current Y6 PP progress, from the end of KS1 starting point, across KS2 has been too slow in writing.
+Those Middle Prior Attainers make rapid progress in Yr 6 and attain their predicted target, from their starting point Monitoring of books and test outcomes.
 Pupil voice to track pupil engagement.
 PP lead.
 LSL and MSL.
-Half termly G Some PP pupils are accessed to a wider experience base of everyday activities (pre-enrichment activities) that support the topic/area being studied, also real-life problem solving - shopping, negotiating, games playing etc. - and visits such as libraries or local points of interest.
+Half termly H. Some PP pupils are accessed to a wider experience base of everyday activities (pre-enrichment activities) that support the topic/area being studied, also real-life problem solving - shopping, negotiating, games playing etc. - and visits such as libraries or local points of interest.
 These activities will also support a key area of development for DA pupils in the school - writing.
 Children will have increased opportunities to write about real events and experiences.
 Some PP pupils have less varied vocabulary and life experience than their peers This can inhibit their engagement, confidence and access to the curriculum; especially reading activities requiring inference and reasoning about real life problems in maths.
-Total but dgeted cost ii.
-Target ii.
-Targeted support Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+Total buc dgeted cost TOTAL: £93,342

+Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-A & B & C CODE groups are set up throughout the school (Y2 & 3) x4 afternoons a week, with groups of 4 PP teacher to support those targeted DA pupils one afternoon per week.in Yr 1 and Yr 2 Developing skilful use of talk partners, especially supporting TAs staff with this Oral language skills in EYFS are / tend to be lower for PP pupils than their peers.
+A & B & C CODE groups are set up throughout the school (Y2 & 3) x4 afternoons a week, with groups of 4 PP teacher to support those targeted Developing skilful use of talk partners, especially supporting TAs staff with this Oral language skills in EYFS are / tend to be lower for PP pupils than their peers.
 This slows reading progress in subsequent years.
 Language and Communication was an area in the 2018 EYFS outcomes that impacted upon the total number of pupils attaining a GLD overall.
 There is a NEALE analysis at the beginning of every half term, which tracks pupil decoding rates (also observational assessment takes place of transition of skills to the classroom).
-SFA lead Half termly E Development and use of a PP and SEND proforma that supports the development of an agreed set of basic skills specific to each year group PP coordinator takes groups of x6 Y2 pupils for maths and writing intervention, working on basic skills for 2 afternoon sessions each week Some PP children do not gain as much competence in basic numeracy and literacy skills by the end of KS1, in comparison to others, this slows progress across KS2.
+SFA lead Half termly E Development and use of a PP and SEND proforma that supports the development of an agreed set of basic skills specific to each year group Some PP children do not gain as much competence in basic numeracy and literacy skills by the end of KS1, in comparison to others, this slows progress across KS2.
 Steps for learning are seen to be used by TAs during lesson time.
-TAs use the pro-forma as evidence to demonstrate improvement to teachers PP and SEND lead Half termly PP TA in Year 4 supports those pupils who are required to make accelerated progress.
-These pupils also have an SEND need.
-Progress of SEND and DA pupils is resulting in poor outcomes for DA pupils overall.
-Not enough Low Prior attainers are converting to MPA by the end of KS2.
-Assessment and gaps analysis shows that borderline average pupils become better placed within the band of average as a result of the intervention
+TAs use the pro-forma as evidence to demonstrate improvement to teachers PP and SEND lead Half termly